jjackson19862017/StephensPopShop/README.md

 The only issue, which I know I dont have time to fix is that you can't mix the two types of products, because otherwise the cart won't display the right prices.

 --> "Bids and Products Purchasing Working"

+Updated the Winning Bid Checkout on looks and modified the Models.

+--> "Checkout Update"